 Automation and AI support.

-The integration of automation and AI in customer communication has transformed how businesses handle inquiries, using chatbots and AI-driven systems.
 These technologies can efficiently manage frequently asked questions (FAQs) and route complex queries to human agents while maintaining a personal touch.

 Chatbots can quickly respond to common questions related to account status, product features, or service hours.
 This reduces the workload on human agents and allows them to focus on more complex issues.